Home / Frequently Asked Questions

 Deception is defined under s192B of the Crimes Act 1900 (NSW) as words or other conduct as to fact or as to law, including…

-Yes, you can go to jail for fraud in Australia.
+Yes, you can go to jail for fraud in Australia, and for serious fraud matters, imprisonment is a real possibility.

 Like most offences, the cost of defending a fraud matter in Australia varies depending on the State in which you live.